lstanard/american-spoon/readme.md

 #### Low priority: ####

+- Replace instances of width: calc() to SASS formulas, replace margins with padding as needed
 - Home page lazy loading:
 	- Have CMS dump products into an external HTML file
 	- Use AJAX to selectively load in a certain number of products depending on the situation